liorkarichly/Juggling-Lady/README.md

 # Juggling-Lady
-Final projects in computer vision, language in python in enviroment Jupyter notebook
+Final projects in computer vision, language in python in enviroment Jupyter notebook, in this project they manipulated a video of a woman doing juggling, we used the OpenCV library.

 ## Source Video:
 ### The video on which we had to perform the manipulations.